kadavilrahul/generate_ssh_keys/README.md

 2. Remove any outdated or offending host key if present from your known_hosts file If error comes ERROR: It is also possible that a host key has just been changed.
 ```
-ssh-keygen -f "/home/username/.ssh/known_hosts" -R "IP of the machine you want to connect to"
+ssh-keygen -f "C:\Users\username\.ssh\known_hosts" -R "IP of the machine you want to connect to"
 ```

 4. Try connecting to the remote server with password.
 This is for test only.